DavidShears/LogParser/README.md

 ### Browser Interface

-node webapp.js - runs a localhost http server on port 3007 as a front-end rather than using the commandline arguments above
+node webapp.js - runs a localhost http server on port 3007 as a front-end rather than using the commandline arguments above.
+Also allows email of spreadsheet once processing complete.

 ## To-do:
 1. ~~Combine both sets in the output to give record & count side-by-side~~ Handled by ExcelJS (although could be neater inline processing.)